The duality of Bali5 min read

 Each morning, Martina wakes up at 5 o’clock to prepare the food for her baby, cook rise for gods and demons, and pray.
-Martina is my host at the local home where I am living in Ubud.
-If we don’t count the baby part, her morning routine resembles that of most women in Bali.
+Martina is my host at the local home where I am living in Ubud and her morning routine resembles that of most women in Bali.
+Well, may be except for the baby food.

 Oh, look, someone dropped this beautiful…umm, what is it?

 The leaf plates are offerings called ‘Canang Sari’ and an integral part of Balinese culture.
 Before the first sun beams caress the fairytale-like rooftops of the buildings, local women are already cooking rice and plaiting leafs into small containers.
 The ritual is both time and resource consuming.
-Yet, despite that, their culture not only speaks of giving to receive, but does so daily.
-Twice.
-The offering ceremony repeats in the afternoon.
+Yet, not only is the ritual daily, it repeats in the afternoon.

 What mostly fascinates me about this ritual, though, is that the act of offering is not only to the gods but also to the lower spirits.
 In Bali people believe that for harmony to exist both gods and demons are to be respected.
 If there is balance between the polarities, there shall be harmony within the family.

 I think of how most cultures and religions have been fighting evil with the intention for good to prevail.
 It has been the all-time grand battle: good vs. evil.
 A battle that seems to be endless.
-After this infinite number of rounds between the two forces, which is the pretender that dominates?
+And after an infinite number of rounds between the two forces, which is the pretender that dominates?
 If good knocking down evil is not the key to harmony, than why not try otherwise?
-Why not offer evil our respect and instead of fight it, we tame it?
+Why not offer evil our respect and instead of fight it, tame it?
 Without evil, good cannot exist.

 Hot and cold.